localcosmos/localcosmos-server/docs/installation_tutorial.rst

 0. Prerequisites
 ---------------

-Install all required server components.
+Install all required server components as described in **Preparing your webserver**.

 1. Create a new django project
 ------------------------------

 **Create a project folder**

 Create a folder on your disk where your LocalCosmos Private Server can live. eg: ``/opt/localcosmos``